aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

     https://raw.githubusercontent.com/aws-samples/aws-ai-qna-bot/develop/workshops/reinvent2018/samples/sun-questions-qna-step-2.json
     </pre>

-This file contains the questions preconfigured for the step.
+This file contains a set of preconfigured questions.

 * Note: An import will overwrite existing questions with the same Question ID.